MicrosoftDocs/dynamics365smb-docs/financials/finance-how-report-vat.md

 In some countries, you exchange messages with the tax authority when you submit reports.
 You can view the first and the last message you sent or received by choosing the **Download Submission Message** and **Download Response Message** actions.

 ## Configuring your own VAT reports
-You can use the VAT report and EC Sales List reports out-of-the-box, however, you can also create your own reports.
+You can use the EC Sales List report out-of-the-box, however, you can also create your own reports.
 This requires that you create a few codeunits.
 If you need help with that, contact a Microsoft Partner.

 The following table describes the codeunits that you must create for your report.